-Samantha Harvey is an artist-technologist with a special interest in portraiture and self transformations.
-Taking a cross-disciplinary approach with a focus on our brain-mind-body connection she uses 3D technologies, video and photography to fuel her inquiry into the mysteries of the human psyche.
+Samantha E Harvey is an artist-technologist with a special interest in portraiture and self-transformations.
+Taking a cross-disciplinary approach with a focus on our brain-mind-body connection, and particularly how thought can shape our reality.
+She uses 3D technologies, video and photography.
+Looking for methods to explore the embodiment of these ideas actively through her work.
+Fuelling her inquiry into the mysteries of the human psyche.

 Portraiture exploring the self through this increasing age of technology.
 Exploring consciousness, emotions and new parts of ourselves we can access through the mind.